Is My Cat Pregnant? Signs, Symptoms & What To Expect

 And most importantly…

-Figure out where your cat likes to spend most of their timeso you can help them deliver safely, if it’s the first time for them.
+💡 Figure out where your cat likes to spend most of their time – so you can figure out where they’re most likely to deliver their litter.

 Wrapping up – here’s Dr. Jace King from the Washington Family Veterinary Clinic covering the signs a cat might be pregnant: